SAFEGUARDING

 If you or another is in immediate danger, you must call 999 asking for the relevant emergency services.
 Your life is the most important item you possess, you must act quickly to preserve in an emergency situation.

 Prevent is designed to safeguard and support those vulnerable to radicalisation.
 Prevent is 1 of the 4 elements of CONTEST, the Government’s counter-terrorism strategy.
-It aims to stop people becoming terrorists or supporting terrorism.
 You may be in a position to identify and support someone who may be vulnerable to becoming involved in extremism or terrorism.
-More important than any one sign is the feeling that something is not right.
 Friends and family are often the first to spot worrying changes taking place.
 These can be big or small and can take place very quickly or over a longer period.
 Trust your instincts and if you’re concerned seek help by acting early and tell us your concerns in confidence.
-You won't be wasting the time of the Student Support and Safeguarding Officers, but you could well be saving the lives of others.

 You can reach The Core team on 01995 642348 or safeguarding@myerscough.ac.uk.
-If you are unsure and want some more information or have concerns you want to share with relevant agencies you can do this at https://actearly.uk/ or by ringing the Prevent Advice line on 0800 011 3764.
+If you are unsure and want some more information or have concerns you want to share with relevant agencies you can do this at https://actearly.uk/ or by ringing the ACT Early Support Line on 0800 011 3764.

-If your concern regards an immediate threat, you must call 999 and report directly to the police immediately.
+If your concern regards an immediate threat, you must call 999 and report directly to the police.

-Please contact The Core and they can provide a wide range of support and information about how you can protect yourself and support others, whilst helping you get the right help:
+Please contact The Core and they can provide a wide range of support and information about how you can keep yourself safe and support others, whilst accessing any additional support if needed.

 If you have been a victim of rape or sexual assault, recently or in the past, there is a range of support available to you, whether or not you choose to make a report to the police.